 Spend the Afternoon at Ventura Harbor Village

 Filled with outdoor events and family fun on weekends, an afternoon at Ventura Harbor Village is another bucket list item for your trip.

 Hit the boutique shops like Ventura Swimwear, Lemon & Lei bath and body shop, and the Mermaid Gallery & Studio.
 Hungry?
 You’ll have so much choice at one of the many waterfront restaurants.
 For some ideas on things to do in Ventura at night, check out the Ventura Harbor Comedy Club which hosts a variety of local and international acts.

 Not only is this Ventura attraction pet-friendly, but you can bring your fur baby to one of their pet-centered events like their HOWL-O-Ween Pet Costume Contest every October.
 And Ventura’s popular ice cream shop Coastal Cone by the harbor even serves up dog-friendly ice cream flavors!

 Explore the Boutique Shops in Downtown Ventura

-Check out some of the top specialty stores along Main Street like Shop Tiki Girl, The Refill Shoppe and We Olive, which specializes in artisanal oils, vinegar, and spreads.
-For a coffee break, check out Palermo for local coffee and delightful pastries and gelatos.
+Check out some of the top specialty stores along Main Street like Shop Tiki Girl, The Refill Shoppe, and We Olive, which specializes in artisanal oils, vinegar, and spreads.
+For a coffee break, check out Palermo for the local coffee and delightful pastries and gelatos.